 For the start of Spring, here are some of the classic and noteworthy vehicles we spotted during the season.
+On a deeper note, let's think about the colors of cars.

 I wonder what the original color of this car was...

 Finished in the one year only color, Lime Yellow.
+If you know, you know!

-Left to right: 1997 Acura Integra Type R (JDM RHD import), 2004 Saab 9-3, 1993 Honda Civic Hatch, 2003 BMW 325i Estate (E46)
+Left to right: 1997 Acura Integra Type R (JDM RHD import), 2004 Saab 9-3, 1993 Honda Civic Hatch, 2003 BMW 325i Estate (E46).

 This is daily driven.
 Yes, even during the winter.
 See?
 Cars are meant to be driven!